tuhuynh27/jiny/docs/src/guide/advance/database.md

-# Work with Databases
+# Data Persistence

-This page explains how to integrate Jiny with a database such as MySQL/MSSQL or MongoDB
+This page explains how to integrate Jiny with databases such as MySQL/MSSQL or MongoDB

 ## SQL Databases